xDaiPunks/PunkTokenIbcoContract/README.md

 - 🤍 Pooling contributions in one batch

 ## Truffle
-The token has been created using Truffle and OpenZeppelin
+The IBCO contract has been created using Truffle and OpenZeppelin

 ### Deploying the token on a local environment
 Install truffle and ganache-cli globally: